mengqimusic/Ciat-Lonbarde-PCB/README.md

 # Ciat-Lonbarde PCB

-My Ciat-Lonbarde PCBs I did.
+Ciat-Lonbarde PCBs by Meng Qi.

 These circuits were designed by [Peter Blasser](ciat-lonbarde.net).

-Use at your own risk.
+You can use it at your own risk.